magomimmo/modern-cljs/doc/second-edition/tutorial-17.md

 ### REPLing with Enlive

-[Christophe Grand][10], the author of [Enlive][2], was aware of the need to experiment with his powerful and complex DSL in the REPL and kindly defined a [sniptest][11] macro just for that.
+[Christophe Grand][10], the author of [Enlive][2], was aware of the need to experiment with his powerful and complex [DSL][16] in the REPL and kindly defined a [sniptest][11] macro just for that.
 The `sniptest` receives a stringified HTML as a first argument and optionally one or more pairs of selectors/transformations.
 This allows it to mimic the